TarunSingh28/bark-api/README.md

 # bark-api
-Bark-API using FastAPI to connect to https://github.com/suno-ai/bark JUST FOR TESTING PURPOSE <DO NOT USE IT FOR ANY REAL PROFESSIONAL DEVELOPMENT WORK>
+Bark-API using FastAPI to connect to https://github.com/suno-ai/bark JUST FOR TESTING PURPOSE, DO NOT USE IT FOR ANY REAL PROFESSIONAL DEVELOPMENT WORK

 How to use:
   1. clone the repo https://github.com/suno-ai/bark